minprog/app-studio/30 Android/10 Unit 1/content.md

 ## Goals

-Our main goal for this course is getting you some in-depth experience on important aspects of creating apps.
+Our main goal for this course is getting you some in-depth experience on important aspects of creating **good quality** apps.
 You'll practice with various techniques every week.
-In addition, we'd like you to work on **good quality apps**.
-For this week, you'll be graded on these aspects:
+For this week, make sure you try, as much as possible, to create an app that excels in these respects:

 - layout, margins, compatibility with multiple phone sizes
 - basic code quality such as comments, names, consistency and design